 Logout and login from your shell on the DSS user account, to pick up the new definition above, and restart DSS from it so it also picks the updated environment.

 Create a file named $HOME/.R/Makevars, where $HOME is the homedir of the DSS user, containing:

 CXX14 = g++ CXX14FLAGS = -O3 -march=native -mtune=native -fPIC

 This declares to R that there is a C++ 14 compiler available, named “g++”

 You should now be able to build R packages containing C++14 code from DSS.

-- If UIF is enabled on your DSS instance, you also need to tell UIF to use system sudo, because devtoolset-8 includes a non-compatible sudo.
-Edit the
+If UIF is enabled on your DSS instance, you also need to tell UIF to use system sudo, because devtoolset-8 includes a non-compatible sudo.
+Follow these steps to edit the

 install.inifile and add a line: